corgicode/api/README.md

 GITHUB_CALLBACK_URL
 GITHUB_APP_NAME
 ADMIN_API_KEY
+BASE_URL
 ```

 The github ones are pretty self explanatory, register an application [here](https://github.com/settings/applications/new),
 is used for authentication and to get some information about the users.

 The Admin api key is a key that can be included in the request headers to allow for admin access, temp solution.

+Base url is mostly used to redirect to routes in the front end.

 ## Developing